abhinawtiwari/Indian-Guide-To-Dublin/README.md

 # Jobs
 Most Indians in Dublin work in Tech and nursing.
 I would be surprised if you visit a tech office and not see an Indian.
 Similarly, a substantial Indian population of Kerala origin work in nursing.
 # Pay
-Levels.fyi offers pay reliable pay related information for tech jobs.
+Refer https://www.levels.fyi/t/software-engineer/locations/greater-dublin-area for reliable pay related information for tech jobs.
 # Send money home
 There are many ways to send money home but I have been using Aspora for a while.
 Aspora has been the best so far.
 It's no advertisement by the way, just my personal experience.
 Your first transfer is free, and you earn €25 when you send €1000+ total.